 Iceland, with its breathtaking landscapes, seems to be on everyone’s bucket list.
-It has been on ours for quite some time and we were finally able to cross it off our list earlier this month.
+It has been on ours for quite some time and we were finally able to cross it off our list recently.
 The photos that follow have been taken by us on our trip to this amazing country.
 It’s hard to believe that this was the month of July.
 Yes, it was very green as you can see, but it was still quite cold.
 Especially when contrasted with crazy +30 something heat waves sweeping through the rest of Europe at that time.
 We even spent an afternoon in our swimsuits at a geothermal beach when the air temperature was +8 C. That was a definite first for us.

 There are so many reasons.
 For us, Iceland felt very magical.
 It is like no place on Earth we have ever been to before.
 It felt like a work in progress, as if it were yet not finished.
 For us, Iceland gave us a glimpse into what our planet might have looked like when land masses first began to form.
 Maybe it was the glaciers that you can touch or walk on.
 I don’t know how to explain it.
 Basically, away from Reykjavik, driving or hiking through the large open spaces, we hardly saw any people (unless, of course, we were at a specific interest point).